tarush10000/tarush10000/README.md

 # Hi there, I'm Tarush 👋

-- 🔭 I’m currently working on ProDev.AI
+- 🔭 I’m currently working on Pokedex 2.0
-- 🌱 I’m currently learning React, MySQL and LLM training
+- 🌱 I’m currently learning Java and Flutter
-- 🥅 2024 Goals: Finish 2024
+- 🥅 2024 Goals: Finish 2024 (Also Java)

 <!--Links-->